Ensuring the integrity of the European carbon market

 The proposals on carbon market oversight will not alter the fundamental purpose of the emission allowances.
 Their classification as financial instruments is made for the purposes of application of the EU financial markets regulation and is not aimed to deal with the legal nature of emission allowances (on the grounds of private law) or their accounting treatment.

 - The application of capital requirements does not automatically flow from being caught under MiFID.
-There is an exemption for commodity dealers in the Capital Requirements Directive (CRD) due to be reviewed before end of 2014.
-As a result the capital requirements these firms should be subject to will be dealt in a separate review of the CRD exemptions.
-See Article 48 of Directive 2006/49/EC).
+There is an exemption for commodity dealers in the Capital Requirements Regulation (CRR) applicable until the latest end of 2017 (review due before end of 2014).
+As a result the capital requirements these firms should be subject to will be dealt in a separate review of the CRR exemptions.
+See Article 498 (1) of the CRR.